-Short Form Arbitration: or in other words engaging a very experienced Accredited Specialist Family Lawyer to make a determination for both parties to a separation as to what they are entitled to following the breakdown of their relationship in the form of a written opinion.
+Short Form Arbitration or in other words engaging a very experienced Accredited Specialist Family Lawyer to make a determination for both parties to separate as to what they are entitled to following the breakdown of their relationship in the form of a written opinion.

 If you need children and financial matters within a short time frame and in a cost-effective manner, then this may be a suitable process for you.

 Firstly, engage an Accredited Specialist Family Lawyer, and secondly engage a specialist who is highly regarded in the industry.

 What some people don’t realise is that a select few solicitors have been practicing in the Family Law field for longer than most judges who make well informed and consistent decisions to the standard of a Judge’s decision.

 This decision can be provided to both parties without the years of torture and financial stress that is often experienced through the Federal Circuit and Family Courts of Australia where you wait in line with other applicants for a decision which may not be handed down for a period of 2 to 3 years.

 An Accredited Specialist Family Lawyer and a respected family lawyer, Mr James Noble, has had 40 years of practicing in Family Law.

 - Marriage Guidance Queensland – Divorce Mediation Course July 1990

 - Collaborative Law Training Program March and April 2008

 - Bond University – Advanced Mediation Course August 2008